Please enter your name, email and zip code below to sign up!

 Meals served to food-insecure children and families in the Omaha metro as part of a multi-agency team led by the Food Bank for the Heartland

-Grab-and-go lunches served at our North Worship and Service Center (North Corps) to people in need throughout March and April
+Grab-and-go lunches served at our North Worship and Service Center (North Corps) to people in need from March through July

 Activity kits (including books and educational games) distributed to families with school-aged children by the Omaha Kroc Center

-Plus, our social services staff have a plan in place to provide additional support for longer-term, community-wide needs—especially for families that are facing temporary layoffs and other financial impacts due to economic-related COVID-19 developments.
+Our social services staff have a plan in place to provide additional support for longer-term, community-wide needs — especially for families that are facing temporary layoffs and other financial impacts due to economic-related COVID-19 developments.
 This additional support would include assisting people with paying their monthly bills, utilities, and rent.

 We are in regular contact with government officials to stay astride of the latest developments in the fight against COVID-19, and also to stay informed of emerging community needs.
 We will work to expand our response to meet those needs as they arise.